RaulColino/Python3ProgrammingSpecialization/README.md

 The program use TasteDive to get related movies for a whole list of titles, combines the resulting lists of related movies and sort them according to their Rotten Tomatoes scores (*We get the Rotten Tomatoes scores trough the OMDB API.)

-### Python Functions, Files, and Dictionaries - A Sentiment Classifier
+### Course 2: Python Functions, Files, and Dictionaries.

-**Program to perform a sentiment analysis (with Twitter data in this particular case).**
+**A Sentiment Classifier.
+This program performs a sentiment analysis with Twitter data in this particular case.**

-The program reads through some collected raw Twitter data.
-Then makes a CSV file to produce a graph of your results and visualize data.
+The program reads through some collected raw Twitter tweets.
+Then makes a CSV file to produce a graph of your results and visualize the data.
+The CSV file shows the Number of Retweets, Number of Replies, Positive Score, Negative Score and Net Score of each twit.